ThiagoMaria-SecurityIT/AI-showcase/README.md

    - Allow 20-30 seconds for Hugging Face to load
    - Interact with the interfaces

-2. For under development projects:
+2. For private under development projects:
    - Check back for Q3 2025 release
    - Contact for collaboration opportunities